 In essence, the nature of our minds is to perceive reality in a fragmented way.
 Our thoughts fragment reality, and our thoughts fragment awareness.
 In doing so, we destroy our innate wholeness and become absorbed into an interpretation of reality rather than experiencing its true wholeness.
 To achieve freedom from our thoughts and erroneous perceptions that taint reality is the ultimate liberation.
 This is awakening, and this is true Mastery.

 True Mastery is not based on active control, as eventually we see that there is no “Master” that is in control.
-True Mastery is in fact a passive awareness, a freedom from the false ‘Self’ we carry.
+True Mastery is, in fact, a passive awareness, a freedom from the false ‘Self’ we carry.

 Awakening Through Passive Awareness

-When people speak of ‘awakening’, they are are referring to liberating themselves from all the baggage that comes from identifying with an illusionary sense of ‘Self’.
+When people speak of ‘spiritual awakening‘, they are are referring to liberating themselves from all the baggage that comes from identifying with an illusionary sense of ‘Self’.
 This illusionary sense of self is composed of all the beliefs, conditioning, emotions, judgmental thoughts, instincts and values that comes with thinking you are your mind.

 Our “Self” creates a dreamlike perception of reality – and most of us aren’t aware of this.
 I describe this perception as dreamlike because when we look at the world, we are in fact looking at it through a lens that carries all the shades of past experiences, memories, personal judgments, instinctual behavior, belief systems and expectations.